AravindVasudev/simple-proxy/README.md

 # simple-proxy
-A damn simple proxy server for mocking requests
+A damn simple proxy server for caching requests built with plain old Node.js within a single file.
+Just a POC.